quietui/quiet/docs/docs/developers/contributing.md

 ### Boolean attributes

-Boolean attributes should always default to `false`.
+Boolean attributes should always default to `false`, since HTML users can't remove them declaratively otherwise.

+Use `with-*` attributes for features that enable optional content.
+Use `no-*` attributes for features that disable optional content.

 ### Attribute reflection